 3.5.
-A transfer of business's effects on employment relationships
+Effects of a transfer of business on employment relationships

-A transfer of the employer's business means transferring the company, business, corporation or foundation or an operational part thereof to another employer if the business practised as a primary or secondary occupation remains as is or similar after the transfer.
+A TRANSFER of the employer's business means transferring the company, business, corporation or foundation or an operational part thereof to another employer if the business practised as a primary or secondary occupation remains as is or similar after the transfer.